gumaerc-testorg/18.100b-fall-2010/content/pages/assignments.md

 *   Write on your problem set whom you consulted and the sources you used.
 If you fail to do so, you may be charged with plagiarism and subject to serious penalties.
 *   It is illegal to consult materials from previous semesters or any other sources of explicit solutions to homework problems.

 Solutions to problems are not available to OCW users.
-However, sample problems with solutions from a previous term are available in the [study materials]({{< baseurl >}}/pages/study-materials) section.
+However, sample problems with solutions from a previous term are available in the {{% resource_link 3ad89456-ba4e-f1be-74a0-7c7912fb0866 "study materials" %}} section.

 {{< tableopen >}}
 {{< theadopen >}}